skmp/reicast.com/_posts/2019-05-30-lets-create-a-healthy-community.md

 Dear Internet,

-To make things abundantly clear, I have never used my CLA powers to re-license Reicast's source code so far, nor I am secretly sharing code with inolen.
+To make things abundantly clear, I have only used my CLA powers to re-license Reicast's source code so far only to flyinghead*, a libretro dev, and I am not secretly sharing code with inolen.

 Reicast is open source, any code posted there can be seen by anyone.
 There's no need for me to do that.